Cr-ad/mcgill_alex_set008101_coursework2/README.md

 ## Required Development Setup

 * Install Node.JS
-* Use the following commands to install the required Node.JS packages into 'blog/node_modules':
+* Use the following commands to install the required Node.JS packages into the 'blog/node_modules/' directory:

 ```sh
 npm install bcryptjs